cisco-open/go-lanai/docs/CICD.md

 Private Modules' path and branch/version which the current project depends on, in format of `private.url/path/to/module@branch_or_tag`.
 Multiple modules are separated by ","

-> "Private Module" means extra modules that are developed/released by same team and are under rapid development.
+> "Private Module" means extra modules that are not public and is developed/released by same team and are under rapid development.

-Example: `PRIVATE_MODS=cto-github.cisco.com/NFV-BU/go-lanai@develop` or `PRIVATE_MODS=cto-github.cisco.com/NFV-BU/go-lanai@v4.0.0-50`
+Example: `PRIVATE_MODS=private.url/path/to/module@my_feature_branch` or `PRIVATE_MODS=private.url/path/to/module@@v4.0.0-50`

-Default Value: `cto-github.cisco.com/NFV-BU/go-lanai@develop` for Services, empty string for go-lanai libraries
+Default Value: empty string.

-> This variable is REQUIRED in many CI/CD targets unless specified explicitly
+> This variable is required in many CI/CD targets if your project has such dependencies

 ### `SRC_BRANCH`